-Organizations everywhere are trying to influence greatness, improve the employee experience, and build cultures employees want to engage with, yet every year brings new changes and challenges.
-What should organizations expect for 2018?
+Organisations everywhere are trying to influence greatness, improve the employee experience, and build cultures employees want to engage with, yet every year brings new changes and challenges.
+What should organisations expect for 2018?
 Read on for some of the new trends we’re seeing.

 1. EMPLOYEES LOOKING FOR PURPOSE

-Whether you are creating, clarifying, or reinforcing your organization’s purpose, be sure it brings meaning to the work you do, articulates the value you bring to the world, and inspires employees to achieve.
+Whether you are creating, clarifying, or reinforcing your organisation’s purpose, be sure it brings meaning to the work you do, articulates the value you bring to the world, and inspires employees to achieve.

 2. WELLNESS OUTSIDE THE OFFICE